atripathy86/att_bgw320/README.md

 **Main features**
 - **Parser**: `parser.py` — fetches the router page, parses the device table, and updates the `devices` table in the database periodically.
 - **API server**: `webserver.py` — a FastAPI app exposing `/devices`, `/devices/<identifier>`, and `/search` endpoints to query devices by hostname, IP, MAC, or type.
+- **Web UI (React)**: Modern, separate React-based frontend at port `3000` for searching and viewing devices with a professional, themed interface.
-- **Web UI**: Built-in web interface at `/` for searching devices with wildcard and CIDR support.
+- **Legacy Web UI**: Built-in web interface at `/` (on port `5000`) for searching devices.
 - **Markdown generator**: `generate_table.py` — converts a tab-separated `device_list.txt` into a markdown table `device_table.md` (note: it uses a hard-coded input/output path by default).
 - **DB init**: `init.sql` — initial SQL used by the MariaDB container to create the `device_tracker` database and `devices` table.
 - **Containerized**: `Dockerfile` and `docker-compose.yml` to run the parser, webserver, and a MariaDB instance.

 **Repository layout**
 - `parser.py` — router page scraper + DB updater (main background job).
-- `webserver.py` — FastAPI server with REST API and built-in Web UI.
+- `webserver.py` — FastAPI server with REST API and legacy Web UI.
+- `ui/` — React application source code and Docker configuration for the new Web UI.
 - `generate_table.py` — script that converts a device list into markdown.
 - `device_list.txt` — sample/raw tab-separated device data.
 - `device_table.md` — example generated markdown table.